TrueReassembly/truereassembly/README.md

 I am a 18 year old developer from Wales, I specialize in backend development and spigot / papermc development.
-I am currently studying computer science at university.
+I am currently studying Computer Science at university.

-My public GitHub profile is not representative of my skills as a developer as most of my modern code is in private repositories.
-I intend to contribute to Open-Source projects when I find time.

-My portfolio website can be found [here](https://reassembly.dev).
-Please note that it is not that good as I am not a fullstack developer (yet) and it is my first time using both React and TypeScript.
-I want to update it soon.